AIA Baltimore Future Architects Resources (FAR) Scholarship Awards 2018 Call for Entries

 Project Synopsis (devoid of any identifying information such as school name or student) stating project description, requirements and design achievements.

-Include any additional descriptive plans, sections, elevations and images of three-dimensional models to explain the design solution.
-These may be done by hand or by using computer software.
+Entrants are encouraged to include any additional descriptive plans, sections, elevations and images of three-dimensional models to explain the design solution.
+These may be done by hand or computer.
 Please add graphic scale to the plans.
 Every submission should clearly depict the relationship of the project to its site context.
 The goal should be to help jurors understand the qualities of your project as quickly and thoroughly as possible.
 Sketches can be presented in any medium.
 Drawings may be combined with photographs on a single page.

 Presentation PDF – 6 MB maximum size/3 pages